PrizePicks Review

 How PrizePicks Works

-If the player selects the “single stat” option to make projections on player statistics, the next step is to choose which statistic to project.
 For example, a PrizePicks NBA game might have players choose points, assists, or rebounds, while an NHL game might have players choose between saves and shots on goal.
 Likewise, a golf contest might have players make longest drive projections or guess how many birdies a golfer will achieve in an upcoming tournament.

 The PrizePicks interface displays a fantasy points or stats total beneath each athlete’s profile.
 From there, players project whether the athlete will exceed the PrizePicks projections.